asadullah-7/Bank-Managing-System/README.md

 Run the program:
 python main.py

-# default admin password is "123"
+# Default admin password is "123"

 Follow the on-screen menu to interact with the banking system.